Hadley cell: Energetics and transport

-The Hadley cell is an important mechanism by which moisture and energy are transported both between the tropics and subtropics and between the northern and southern hemispheres.
+The Hadley cell is an important mechanism by which moisture and energy are transported both between the tropics and subtropics and between the Northern and Southern hemispheres.
 However, it is not an efficient transporter of energy due to the opposing flows of the lower and upper branch, with the lower branch transporting sensible and latent heat equatorward and the upper branch transporting potential energy poleward.
 The resulting net energy transport poleward represents around 10 percent of the overall energy transport involved in the Hadley cell.
 The descending branch of the Hadley cell generates clear skies and a surplus of evaporation relative to precipitation in the subtropics.
 The lower branch of the Hadley circulation accomplishes most of the transport of the excess water vapor accumulated in the subtropical atmosphere towards the equatorial region.
 The strong Southern Hemisphere Hadley cell relative to its northern counterpart leads to a small net energy transport from the northern to the southern hemisphere; as a result, the transport of energy at the equator is directed southward on average, with an annual net transport of around 0.1 PW.
 In contrast to the higher latitudes where eddies are the dominant mechanism for transporting energy poleward, the meridional flows imposed by the Hadley circulation are the primary mechanism for poleward energy transport in the tropics.
 As a thermally direct circulation, the Hadley circulation converts available potential energy to the kinetic energy of horizontal winds.
 Based on data from January 1979 and December 2010, the Hadley circulation has an average power output of 198 TW, with maxima in January and August and minima in May and October.
+Although the stability of the tropopause largely limits the movement of air from the troposphere to the stratosphere, some tropospheric air penetrates into the stratosphere via the Hadley cells.